Introduction to the basics of nutrition, diet and dietetics

 Indeed, when you start to take an interest in feedingWhether it's to make a living out of it, or because we want to understand how it works so that we can feed ourselves better, we can quickly find ourselves at a loss.

-Finally, this introduction to the basics of nutrition is part of a larger white paper, which synthesizes as much information as possible on healthy, "ideal" eating for the body, which you can find here.
-This course is Volume 1 of this comprehensive guide, which will be updated over time.
+Indeed, this introduction to the basics of nutrition is part of a larger guide that synthesizes and popularizes a maximum of data available on the Internet in an attempt to develop a kind of healthy, "ideal" diet for the body, which you can find here.
+This course is therefore Volume 1 of this comprehensive guide, which will be updated over time.

 If you found this course useful, please share it and leave a thank-you comment!